OCFL/ocfl-java/README.md

 </dependency>
 ```

-Add the following if you'd like to use Amazon S3 for the storage
-layer:
+If you want S3 support, you must additionally add the following dependency:

 ```xml
 <dependency>